 Valleyfair is where families come to play the Minnesota way!
 The Twin Cities’ family amusement park offers towering coasters, Planet Snoopy, and the area’s premier waterpark.

 Valleyfair is the Twin Cities' amusement park where families come to play the Minnesota way!
-Discover your next adventure with activities for the whole family from towering roller coasters to Planet Snoopy or turn things upside down on Delirious, Valleyfair's new family thrill ride!
+Discover your next adventure with activities for the whole family from towering roller coasters to Planet Snoopy or step inside a Charles M. Schulz comic strip during our brand new event, Peanuts Celebration!

 Park History and Timeline